dangalansky/Habit-Tracker-Pixela/README.md

 10) 'Uncomment' code under 'update a specific pixel', change <yyyyMMdd> to date of pixel you wish to update and run code
 11) To delete a pixel, graph or user, uncomment that line of code and run it.

-## For all other inquiries or abilities within the pixela API, please refer to the above documentation.
+## For all other inquiries within the Pixela API, please refer to the above documentation.

 * the code is my own, but this was adapted from Angela Yu's 100 Days of Code with Python by: London App Brewery